 Twins and Premature Birth

-Most births of single babies occur at 39 weeks.
-But, the average length of a twin pregnancy is 35 weeks.
+Most births of single babies happen at 39 weeks.
+But the average length of a twin pregnancy is 35 weeks.

-To lower the chance of early births, women who are pregnant with twins typically see their doctors more often.
-They also are monitored for signs of preterm labor.
-Their doctors may treat preterm labor with bed rest and medications to stop contractions.
-Near the 20th week of pregnancy, doctors may recommend regular ultrasounds to monitor the growth rate of the twins to ensure they are growing at about the same rate.
-During the third trimester, the doctor may suggest a nonstress test and/or a biophysical profile (nonstress test with a weekly ultrasound) to assess the well-being of the fetuses.
+To lower the chance of early births, women who are pregnant with twins usually see their healthcare providers more often.
+They also are watched for signs of preterm labor.
+Their healthcare providers may treat preterm labor with bed rest and medicines to stop contractions.
+Near the 20th week of pregnancy, healthcare providers may recommend regular ultrasounds to check the growth rate of the twins to make sure they are growing at about the same rate.
+During the third trimester, the healthcare provider may suggest a nonstress test and/or a biophysical profile (nonstress test with a weekly ultrasound).
+This will help check the well-being of the twins.

-If you're carrying twins, closely follow your doctor's guidance about diet, exercise, and rest.
-Avoid harmful substances, such as tobacco smoke and alcohol.
+If you're carrying twins, closely follow your healthcare provider's advice about diet, exercise, and rest.
+Avoid harmful things, such as tobacco smoke and alcohol.
 Prenatal care is important.
-Make sure you keep all your doctor's appointments.
-Learn the symptoms and signs of preterm labor and know what to do if you experience them.
+Make sure you keep all your prenatal appointments.
+Learn the symptoms and signs of preterm labor, and what to do if you experience them.
 Do all you can to lessen your risk of having your babies too soon.